thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 {% include images-gallery.html imageCollection="entity-from-dashboard-state-1" %}

-This alias used for filtering data for other dashboard states.
+This alias is used for filtering data for other dashboard states.

 For the next example, we will need two aliases: the previously discussed "[Group entities](#group-entities)" alias and the "Entity from dashboard state" alias.
 Let's start: